Sparse time-varying parameter VECMs with an application to modeling electricity prices

-\subsubsection{The cointegration matrix}
+\subsection{The cointegration matrix}

 A more thorough discussion of the matrix $\bm{\Pi}_{t}$ of reduced rank ${r}_t$, governing the cointegration relationships, is in order.
-In most applications using VECMs, ${r}_t = \bar{r}$ is some time-invariant fixed integer with $1\leq\bar{r}\leq(M-1)$.
-The rank order is commonly motivated either based on economic theory \citep[see, for instance,][]{giannone2019priors}, or ``estimated'' by calculating marginal likelihoods for a set of possible ranks \citep[see][]{geweke1996bayesian}.
-For large-scale models, such approaches are often computationally prohibitive and rather restrictive.\footnote{Notable exceptions are \cite{huber2019threshold} and \cite{pruser2023data}, who use global-local shrinkage priors to estimate cointegration relations in a data-driven manner.} As a solution, we adapt the approach of \citet{chakraborty2016bayesian} for the TVP-VECM and estimate ${r}_t$ for each period.
+In most applications using VECMs, ${r}_t = \bar{r}$ is some fixed (time-invariant) integer with $1\leq\bar{r}\leq(M-1)$.
+The rank order is commonly motivated either based on economic theory \citep[see, e.g.,][]{giannone2019priors}, determined by calculating marginal likelihoods for a set of possible choices \citep[see, e.g.,][]{geweke1996bayesian}.
+For large-scale models, these approaches are often computationally prohibitive and rather restrictive.\footnote{Notable exceptions are \cite{huber2019threshold} and \cite{pruser2023data}, who use global-local shrinkage priors to estimate cointegration relations in a data-driven manner.} As a solution, we adapt the approach of \citet{chakraborty2016bayesian} for the TVP-VECM and estimate ${r}_t$ for each period.

-It is convenient to consider a parameter expanded framework \citep{liu1999parameter,chakraborty2016bayesian}, $\bm{\Pi}_t = \bm{\alpha}_t\bm{\beta}'$.
-Here, the short-run adjustment coefficients are collected in $\bm{\alpha}_t$ of dimension $M\times q$ and the long-run relationships are captured by $\bm{\beta}$ which is $q\times q$.
+It is convenient to consider a reparameterized version of Eq. (\ref{eq:tvpvecm}), where $\bm{\Pi}_t = \bm{\alpha}_t\bm{\beta}'$, see also \citet{liu1999parameter}.
+Here, the short-run adjustment coefficients are collected in $\bm{\alpha}_t$ of dimension $M\times q$, and the long-run relationships are captured by $\bm{\beta}$ which is $q\times q$.
 Note that we follow \citet{yang2018state} and assume the long-run relations to be constant over time.\footnote{Assuming both $\bm{\alpha}_t$ and $\bm{\beta}_t$ to vary over time further complicates achieving identification.
 First, note that $\bm{\Pi}_t=\bm{\alpha}_t\bm{\beta}_t' = \bm{\alpha}_t\bm{Q}\bm{Q}^{-1}\bm{\beta}_t'$ for any non-singular matrix $\bm{Q}$ which results in the so-called global identification problem.
 It is common in the literature to use linear normalization schemes such as $\bm{\beta}_t = (\bm{I}_{r_t},\bm{\beta}_t')'$, see also \citet{villani2001bayesian} or \citet{strachan2003valid}.
-Second, the local identification problem appears for $\bm{\alpha}_t=\bm{0}$ which implies that $\text{rank}(\bm{\Pi}_t) = 0$ \citep[see][]{kleibergen1994shape,kleibergen1998bayesian,paap2003bayes}.} This amounts to the comparatively uncontroversial assumption that long-run fundamental relations do not change over time and our interest centers on the combined matrix $\bm{\Pi}_t$, where nonlinearities appear through $\bm{\alpha}_t$, which is sometimes also referred to as a loadings matrix.
+Second, the local identification problem appears for $\bm{\alpha}_t=\bm{0}$ which implies that $\text{rank}(\bm{\Pi}_t) = 0$ \citep[see][]{kleibergen1994shape,kleibergen1998bayesian,paap2003bayes}.} This amounts to the assumption that long-run fundamental relations do not change over time, since our interest centers on the combined matrix $\bm{\Pi}_t$, where nonlinearities appear through $\bm{\alpha}_t$, which is sometimes also referred to as a loadings matrix.